-Industrial output decreased by 3.4 per cent year-on-year in October
+Industrial output grew by 4.7 per cent year-on year in September

 Statistics Finland / Volume index of industrial output

 The volume index of industrial output describes the relative change in the volume of industrial output at fixed prices when compared with a specific base period.
 The volume index of industrial output is based on an inquiry sent to enterprises or establishments.
 Enterprises and establishments are asked about volume or value data every month.

 An adjustment for working days takes into account influences arising from the number of working days.

 Economic conditions for industry widely affect the growth of society and the balance of general government finances.
 Fluctuations in economic conditions for industry are reflected in the sector-specific development of the labour market and the diversity of the economic structure, which in turn are reflected in the level of investment, construction and jobs.
 In addition to general economic development, economic conditions are also reflected in the vitality and competitiveness of the labour market’s operating environment.

 Furthermore, the industrial development trend has spill-over effects into industrial sector-specific growth, which is evident, for example, in energy consumption trends, particularly in the energy-intensive sectors of industry.
 One role of the public sector is to encourage sustainable and energy-efficient business activity and at the same time to ensure good operating conditions for businesses through reasonable taxation as well as political action that activates business and industry and promotes competitiveness.